Dan Snyder (ice hockey): Death and legacy

 The following season, Atlanta dedicated the season to Snyder and Heatley, while further honoring Snyder with a patch displaying his number 37 on it and painting the same logo on the boards.
 Snyder was further honored with the creation of The Dan Snyder Memorial Scholarship.
 The scholarships were to be given to three recipients from the Elmira area.
 On December 31, 2003, the Thrashers played the Detroit Red Wings; during the game both teams wore the commemorative patch.
 Following the game the NHLPA auctioned off the game-worn jerseys with the proceeds going towards the scholarships; the resulting auction raised $56,029.
 The Chicago Wolves paid tribute to Snyder by renaming their community service award the Dan Snyder Man of the Year Award, while the OHL renamed their Humanitarian of the Year trophy in his honor, making it the Dan Snyder Memorial Trophy.

-During the 2006–07 NHL season, Snyder's parents, Graham and LuAnn Snyder, traveled across North America in an RV attending NHL games and speaking at engagements to raise awareness for the Dan Snyder Memorial Foundation, a foundation that provides four college scholarships a year and helps raise money for the Elmira recreation center.
+During the 2006–07 NHL season, Snyder's parents, Graham and LuAnn Snyder, traveled across North America in an RV attending NHL games and speaking at engagements to raise awareness for the Dan Snyder Memorial Foundation, a foundation that provides four college scholarships a year and helps raise money for the Elmira Recreation Centre.

 Canadian band The Tragically Hip recorded a song called "Heaven Is a Better Place Today" in honor of Snyder.
 The song appears on their In Between Evolution album.

 In 2003, plans for a new sports complex in Elmira were completed with a projected completion date in 2017.
-Snyder felt that the project needed to be completed much quicker and wanted to help make it happen sooner.
-After his death the Dan Snyder Memorial Foundation contributed $750,000 to the project which opened in 2009.
+Snyder felt that the project needed to be completed much more quickly and wanted to help make it happen sooner.
+After his death, the Dan Snyder Memorial Foundation contributed $750,000 to the project, which opened in 2009.
 The main arena houses the Sugar Kings and was named the Dan Snyder Memorial Arena.
 The Atlanta Thrashers held a practice and promotional session in the arena on October 18, 2009.

+In 2016, goaltender Connor Hellebuyck made his debut for the Winnipeg Jets franchise, which moved from Atlanta five years prior.
+On opening night, he was granted permission from Snyder's family to wear the jersey #37 in his honor.